Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks

 This section discretizes the formulation proposed in Section~\ref{sec:contin_SO-DTA}.
 We set $\textit{T}=\textit{N}\Delta_{t}$, where $\textit{N}$ represents the number of time intervals and $\Delta_{t}$ represents the length of a time interval.
-We choose a small $\Delta_{t}$ such that $\Delta_{t}L<min\{L_{i,j}h_{i,j}^{min}\}$ to have a non-zero shockwave travel time.
-The continuous formulation is non-linear programming due to the headway-dependent fundamental diagram constraints.

-To identify the congestion and non-congestion region in HFD by Equation~\ref{eq:FD}, we introduce the binary variables $\delta_{i,j}(k)$ to indicate whether the flow area of link $(i,j)$ in the $k$th time interval is congested or not.
-Hence constraint \ref{eq:f_con} could be equivalently converted to a binary constraint.
-Other variables are also discretized and a summary of the notations is shown in Table \ref{notation_dis}.
+A summary of the notations is shown in Table \ref{notation_dis}.

 We are now ready to present the discretized version of the headway-dependent SO-DTA formulation as follows:

 subject to